sonofthort/Curlicue/README.md

 [My article on modular arithmetic](https://github.com/sonofthort/Modular-Arithmetic) contains formulas which can be useful during analysis and which are referenced in this article.

 # Analysis of specific $`θ(n)`$ functions
 In the following subsections, specific forms of $`θ(n)`$ are analyzed.
-Each exhibit their own behavior and intricacies, and benefit from their own analysis.
+Each exhibit their own behavior and intricacies, but also share some characteristics analysis methodologies.

 Also, since $`θ(n)`$ functions can be arbitratily mapped to $`R(n)`$ functions, these sections will study $`R(n)`$ functions for their tendency to simplify analysis.